-Students who stop attending class without written notice to registration personnel forfeit all claims to credits or refunds and will receive failing grades.
+Students who stop attending class without completing the process to drop classes may not be eligible for refunds and will receive failing grades.
 Students requested to withdraw for disciplinary reasons or delinquent attendance may not be eligible for refunds.
 Students who withdraw from a class or from BBCC using proper procedures may be entitled to a refund on the following basis: